HajiMohamedRufai/HajiMohamedRufai/readme.md

 I am eager to explore new opportunities in the fields of data engineering, AI (ML&LLMs) and Web3, and I look forward to connecting with like-minded professionals.

 Feel free to reach out to me via LinkedIn, Twitter using the links above.
-Let’s discuss how I can contribute to your team’s success!
+Let's explore how we can collaborate to drive your team's success!

 ---